Geometry in Active Learning for Binary and Multi-class Image Segmentation: Geometry-based active learning

 This definition of uncertainty is motivated by the fact that the classifier is rarely confused about all possible classes.
-More typically, there are two classes that are hard to distinguish and we want to focus on those \footnote{For example, when trying to recognize digits from \num{0} to \num{9}, it is unusual to find samples that resemble all possible classes with equal probability, but there are many cases in which \num{3} and \num{5} are not easily distinguishable.}
+More typically, there are two classes that are hard to distinguish and we want to focus on those \footnote{For example, when trying to recognize digits from \num{0} to \num{9}, it is unusual to find samples that resemble all possible classes with equal probability, but there are many cases in which \num{3} and \num{5} are not easily distinguishable.
+According to Selection Entropy, an example that is equally likely to be any of the digits should be avoided as a potential outlier.}